Reform - Fit for the Future

 In May 2016 the NSW Government subsequently announced the amalgamation of a number of councils across NSW.
 The amalgamation process that many councils are now undergoing will present many challenges over coming months and years.
 While LGNSW has never supported forced amalgamations, our role in supporting members has also required that we prepare for the eventuality and assist members during this period of change.
 LGNSW will continue to hold the NSW Government accountable, including for its commitments to fund amalgamating councils to assist with costs.

 Joint Organisations Model - Submissions Open

-Consultations are now open for the Joint Organisation (JO) model, with the release of the paper Joint Organisations: Towards a new model for regional collaboration.
+LGNSW has made a submission (PDF, 274KB) on the proposed Joint Organisation (JO) model in in response to the Government's latest round of consultation on Joint Organisations: Towards a new model for regional collaboration.

 Guidelines on Stronger Communities Fund

 Post-amalgamation proclamation fact sheets